GenericMappingTools/remote-datasets/docs/earth-dist.rst

 from the servers are as fast as possible.
 For the distance grid this meant we chose 80 m as the smallest data unit, which is below the uncertainties in the model.
 Data are scaled and shifted to fit in a short integer grid that is highly compressed by netCDF lossless compression and chunking.
-The data are reported in meters.
+The data are reported in kilometers.

 Data References
 ~~~~~~~~~~~~~~~